google/crosvm/README.md

 Originally developed for ChromeOS to run Linux ([Crostini](https://chromeos.dev/en/linux)) and Android guests (ARCVM).
-It is now used across multiple products and platforms such as [TerminalApp](https://cs.android.com/android/platform/superproject/main/+/main:packages/modules/Virtualization/android/TerminalApp/) on Android, [Cuttlefish](https://github.com/google/android-cuttlefish) and Windows.
+It is now used across multiple products and platforms such as [TerminalApp](https://cs.android.com/android/platform/superproject/main/+/main:packages/modules/Virtualization/android/TerminalApp/) on Android, [Cuttlefish](https://github.com/google/android-cuttlefish), Windows and macOS.

 crosvm focuses on security through strong isolation and a modern, memory-safe implementation.
 It leverages hardware-assisted virtualization to provide a robust execution environment for untrusted